 This post is intended as a round-up of web and other resources that may be helpful when you are designing for people who do not read easily.
 It was first published on a dedicated Design to Read website.

-- Articles available on this website: Design to read: designing for people who do not read easily
+- Available on this website: Design to read: designing for people who do not read easily., originally published in User Experience magazine in June 2010

 - Fed up with low contrast font colour and unreadable texts?
 This project aims to fight them: contrast rebellion